Shuran Huang 舒然

 Topics Documentary, Editorial, Essays, Faith, Family, Food, Football, Friends + Family, Gender, Homelessness, Immigration, Mixed Medium, Multimedia, NGO, Photography, Photojournalism, Portraiture, Racism, Relationships, Religion, School/College, Sexuality, Spirituality, Sports, Still life, Street, Youth

 "How are you doing, young lady?" he softly greeted me.
-The master barber — Mr. Charleston as I call him — is unaware of my mission to document his life’s work over the next 12 months.
+The master barber — Mr. Charleston, as I call him — is unaware of my mission to document his life’s work over the next 12 months.

 In 1970, Carlton Collins Jr., Mr. Charleston's father, opened the first Collin’s Barber Shop on Fayette Street in Syracuse, New York.
 In 1983, Collins Jr. and his wife, Juanita Collins, purchased a house at the corner of South Crouse Avenue and Fayette Street.
 Soon after, Juanita started running a beauty shop upstairs, so the barbershop was renamed Collin's Barber & Beauty Shop.
 Mr. Charleston, their youngest son, began working at the shop and learning the family business at the age of 24, after working in Allwash of Syracuse, Inc. for two years, which is a company removing hazardous waste.